carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ### Redshift

-- KeyWords: SQL for BI, Compression, Massive Parallel Processing
+- KeyWords: SQL for BI, Compression, Massive Parallel Processing, Data Warehousing

 ![AWS Redshift](https://d1.awsstatic.com/Product-Page-Diagram_Amazon-Redshift%402x.6c8ada98ebf822d3ddc113e6b802abe08fd4a4d2.png)

 - Saas that uses **SQL** to analyze **structured and semi-structured data across data warehouses, operational databases, and data lakes**, using AWS-designed hardware and machine learning (**ML**) to deliver the best price performance at any scale.
+For long running operations.
 - It can be used for **Business Intelligence (BI)**, allowing integrations with tools like AWS Quicksight or Tableau for analytics
 - It uses Advanced compression: Has column compression — compress columns instead of rows because of similar data because similar data is stored sequentially on disk.
 - Automated Backups (not manual snapshots)